-I have been posting a lot about playing with supplies lately, so today I thought I'd show a work in progress.
-I really like including texture and depth with fiber, so the piece I am working on has both.
+I have been posting a lot about playing with supplies lately, so today I

 I started with a brown wool sweater that I tied balls (made from aluminum foil) into, and then felted it in the wash machine.
 I took the aluminum balls out and sewed in scraps of the brown sweater so they would keep their shape.
 I spray basted and pinned this to a piece of gold fabric and I have been hand embroidering around the balls.